Get Support If You're a Caregiver

 - Medical care, like keeping wounds clean or giving shots

 - Managing personal services, like talking to doctors or paying bills

-About 1 in 4 adults in the United States are caregivers.
-Most caregivers also have other jobs and spend an average of 24 hours a week caring for a loved one.
+About 1 in 5 adults in the United States are caregivers.
+Most caregivers also have other jobs, and about 1 in 3 spend at least 20 hours a week caring for a loved one.

 The stress of caregiving can lead to health problems.

 When you're caring for a loved one, it can be hard to take care of your own health.
 Caregivers are more at risk of getting sick — like with a cold or the flu.
 They're also more likely to have long-term health problems — like arthritis, diabetes, or depression.

 - Feel like taking care of your loved one is more than you can handle

 - Feel like you don't have time to care for yourself